-Most of El Paso's major arterials are designed only for highspeed vehicular traffic.
-Walking, bicycling, or using transit are often unsafe or even impossible.
-Residents advocated for streets and highways that included all of these travel modes.
-Specific investments suggested include crosswalks, more and wider sidewalks, and "share the road" signage, especially along major arterials like Montana, Zaragoza, and Alameda.
-Residents and stakeholders challenged the idea of streets as only pass-through corridors for maximum high-speed vehicle throughput.
+Most of El Paso's major arterials are designed only for high-speed vehicle traffic, and walking, bicycling, or using transit are unsafe or even impossible.
+Residents advocated for redesigning streets and highways to include all of these travel modes, and to be safe, attractive, and convenient for different types of users.
+Specific investments suggested include crosswalks, more and wider sidewalks, "share the road" signage, and similar strategies, especially along major arterials like Montana, Zaragoza, and Alameda.
+Residents and stakeholders challenged the idea of streets as only pass-through corridors for maximum, high-speed vehicle throughput.
 Instead, the community focused on neighborhoods, place-making, safety, personal mobility, and the potential for streets to add value to their surroundings rather than as a means to more quickly get somewhere else.

-Revitalize Major Corridors, Especially Alameda
+Revitalize Major Roadway Corridors, Especially Alameda Avenue

 It is already the City's priority to leverage RTS investment within the system's four major corridors - Alameda, Mesa, Dyer, and Montana - to promote transit-oriented development and street design along each corridor over time.
 These efforts in turn are focused on locally-appropriate economic development, neighborhood revitalization, community character, and increased transit access.
 Residents endorsed enhancing the look and function of these corridors to become more multimodal, safe, and accessible.
 However, the community connects with these corridors on a deeper level, particularly Alameda, viewing them as community main streets that once were and should again be vibrant anchors of community life.
-Residents spoke of these corridors as unique places that reflect community identity and character.
-The new Mission Valley Transfer Center exemplifies this concept of community identity and place-making with its architecture and location in Mission Valley's historic core.
+As noted above, rather than unattractive highways for pass-through vehicle traffic, residents spoke of these corridors as place-making destinations that reflect unique community identity and character.
+The new Mission Valley Transfer Center exemplifies this concept of community identity and place-making with its context-sensitive architectural style and its location in the Mission Valley's historic core.